 Thixotropic fluids in the human body include synovial fluid in joints, mucus, semen, and the gelatinous and poorly-named goo called “ground substance” — the stuff that gristly connective tissue fibres are embedded in like bits of coconut in Jello.
 Ground substance is the most plentiful thixotropic substance in the body.

 What makes these substances gooey and slimy?
 Why, a family of carbohydrate molecules, of course: the glycosaminoglycans.
 Also known as the snot molecule.
-Think of any movie monster with tons of ropy saliva — that’s glycosaminoglycans!
+Think of any movie monster with gobs of gross, ropey saliva — that’s glycosaminoglycans!

 The therapy theory of thixotropy is that massage limbers you up by inducing thixotropic effect in your connective tissues.
 In particular, Ida Rolf used thixotropy to explain fascial “releases.”
 Robert Schleip is a researcher who is known for his focus on the properties of fascia: